-An apothecary-themed cocktail bar, opened inside a former opium den.
-Co-owners Christopher and Heather Tierney modeled the lounge after old European apothecaries, which did indeed sometimes have bars—they designed the banquettes and added a large red couch and a small ottoman scored from Daniel Boulud when Daniel closed for its makeover.
-The light sconces are filled with an absinthe-like herbal liquid that emits a soothing scent.
+Opened inside a former opium den, Apothéke’s lounge was modeled after old European apothecaries, which did indeed sometimes have bars.
+The light sconces are filled with an absinthelike herbal liquid that emits a soothing scent.
 The ceiling was uncovered when the one belonging to the previous tenant, Golden Flower, was pulled down, and was then painted with gold leaf.
-The bar was custom-built using imported marble and some pressed tin purchased from an antique store that also sold Tierney a 200-year-old door equipped with a cool sliding peephole.
+The bar was custom built using imported marble and some pressed tin purchased from an antique store that also sold the joint on the 200-year-old door equipped with a cool sliding peephole.
 Stunning?
 A little bit, yes.
-And she’ll look even better after a Red Licorice, made with fresh tart cherries, Lowland single malt scotch, absinthe essence, house-made cherry bitters, and cherry licorice rope garnish.
+And it’ll look even better after a Dragonfly, made with mezcal, sunflower-blossom sencha tea, epazote, nectarine, wheat grass, lime, and habanero bitters.